dcolignon/pygmsh/doc/built_in.rst

 ===============

 The default Gmsh kernel with basic geometry construction functions.
 For advanced geometries it is recommended to use the openCASCADE kernel.
+(Dave: false comment...)

 .. automodule:: pygmsh.built_in